composor/awesome-composi/README.md

 - [Tic-Tac-Toe](https://github.com/composor/tic-tac-toe) - This shows how to keep component state immutable for time travel.
 - [Pythagoras Dancing Tree](https://github.com/composor/pythagoras-dancing-tree) - An animtated SVG tree using D3.
 - [Image Browser](https://github.com/composor/image-browser) - This is a basic image browser with a popup for closer view of image.
+- [Hacker News Minimal](https://github.com/composor/hacker-news-minimal) - This is a minimalistic Hacker News viewer.
+You can sort by popularity or rest to original order.

 ## Contributing